spicybung/DemonFF/README.md

 1. Open Blender and navigate to the DemonFF panel.
 2. Import or create your 3D model.
 3. Use DemonFF tools to edit collision models, export, and import DFF files.
+4. Use DemonFF to import .IFP animation.
+5. Use DemonFF to import/edit maps.

 ## Documentation